-Pilgrims from across the country converged on Mount Vernon during the early nineteenth century intent on feeling the aura of America's first national hero.
+Pilgrims from across the country converged on Mount Vernon during the early nineteenth century intent on feeling the aura of America's first national hero, George Washington.
 Visitors frequently called upon Bushrod Washington, the owner of the estate, for both tours and anecdotes about the general's service, achievements, and daily activities.
 If Bushrod was available, he entertained "respectable" pilgrims with stories, offering his own interpretation of his uncle's greatness.
 After hearing these tales, pilgrims were directed to the family vault to pay their respects through prayer, reflection, and moments of silence.
 Many pilgrims, overwhelmed with emotion, wept in the presence of Washington's remains.
 The tomb also became a site of controversy, as the poor appearance of the vault prompted pilgrims to lobby government representatives for proper monument construction.1

 Thomas Pim Cope, a Federalist merchant and Pennsylvania Assembly member from Philadelphia, made the pilgrimage to Mount Vernon in the spring of 1802.
 In his travel diary, Cope detailed the furniture, paintings, and relics of the mansion, including the Key to the Bastille, a gift from the Marquis de Lafayette.
 Cope walked down to the family tomb and described his companions' reactions.
 "One [man] placed himself on the green turf and mused, with his head resting on his arms.
 Another stood alone among the thicket with folded arms and downcast eyes.
 A third reclined against a tree and wept…there was nothing artificial in this, nothing premeditated."
 Cope believed that it was the "effect of the nature and the offspring of the moment" that stirred such patriotic, emotional responses, and that the trip brought "melancholy satisfaction" knowing that "these very grounds [Washington] trod ten thousand times before me, and that it still contained the cold remains of that matchless man."2